 Monterey State Beach is one of the most spectacular beaches on the Central Coast.
 In addition to swimming and surfing, the park attracts scuba divers.
 Visitors also enjoy kayaking, kite-flying and volleyball, and the flat beach is an excellent place for beachcombing.
 There are miles of sandy beaches to enjoy here, with a youth hostel, resort-class hotels and several intermediate accommodations in between.
 A seaside path for walking and biking delivers a knockout view at sunset.
 Monterey Bay beaches are essentially totally public and very well preserved from Monterey to the Santa Cruz county line at Rio Del Mar.

-You should come explore and enjoy California’s Central Coast beaches.
-There is something here for everyone.
+Come explore and enjoy California’s Central Coast beaches.
+There is truly something here for everyone!

 PLEASE NOTE: Hours of operation, driving times, etc., can vary with then-current conditions.
 While every effort is made to provide accurate information,we cannot be responsible for errors or for changes that may have occurred since publication.
 Please confirm all information with actual service providers.The information provided on this website is done so without warranty of any kind, either expressed or implied.